What is probate of a will and letters of administration?

 Being granted probate usually takes two weeks from when you apply.

-If more complicated information is needed or if there are questions from the registrar of probates, it may take longer.
+If more complicated information is needed or if there are questions from the registrar of probates, it may take longer to obtain a grant of probate.

 We recommend that you apply for probate or letters of administration as soon as possible.
 The longer you wait, the more chance there is that the assets might have expenses that need to be paid.
 Beneficiaries may get frustrated waiting for you to pay them and if the delay is long, you may be removed as executor.
 Probate also helps get rid of the possibility of fraud.